 Argentina and Brazil Set Bilateral Trade Record in 2010

-By Dialogo January 05, 2011Bilateral trade between Argentina and Brazil reached the historic figure of $32.949 billion dollars in 2010, following a sharp contraction the previous year due to the international crisis, the Brazilian Ministry of Industry and Trade announced.
+Por Dialogo janeiro 05, 2011Bilateral trade between Argentina and Brazil reached the historic figure of $32.949 billion dollars in 2010, following a sharp contraction the previous year due to the international crisis, the Brazilian Ministry of Industry and Trade announced.

 “We’ve set a record of more than 32 billion in bilateral trade with Argentina, with quite meaningful growth that shows the high degree of economic integration that exists between the two countries,” the Brazilian trade secretary, Welber Barral, told AFP.